 This is the most influential scenario for product placement.
 Relevance to the storyline occurs when the product becomes an effective part of the plot or a motif in the movie.

-In that case, the product does not just make a silent appearance, it becomes a product with a background story, and we all know the power of a product with a story.
-A really nice example is Wilson’s volleyball from the Oscar-winning movie, Cast Away.
+In that case, the product does not just make a silent appearance; it becomes a product with a background story, and we all know the power of a product with a story.
+A nice example is Wilson’s volleyball from the Oscar-winning movie Cast Away.

 After a plane crash, Tom Hanks becomes a lone survivor on a deserted island.
-Being completely isolated, he finds a company in a volleyball called “Wilson” –similar to the name of the company- and a friendship starts between the ball and Tom Hanks.
+Being completely isolated, he finds a company in a volleyball called “Wilson” –similar to the company’s name- and a friendship starts between the ball and Tom Hanks.

 Whoever watched the movie got emotionally attached to Wilson and sympathised with it.
-In that case, the product became a part of the story and this had a huge impact on the audience.
+In that case, the product became a part of the story, which greatly impacted the audience.
 Nobody will ever forget Wilson.

 Famous Product Placement in Movies

-Product placement started in the form of direct sponsorship, then it developed to being embedded within shows.
+Product placement started as direct sponsorship; then, it developed into being embedded within shows.
 Of course, sponsorship still exists.

 Reese’s Pieces and E.T The Extra-Terrestrial (1982)

-In Steven Spielberg’s classic Sci-Fi film, one of the most interesting product placements took place.
+In Steven Spielberg’s classic Sci-Fi film, one of the most interesting product placements occurred.

-Back in 1982 product placement was not the mega-hit it is right now.
+In 1982, product placement was not the mega-hit it is now.
 Spielberg made an offer to M&M’s to appear as the candy used in the movie by the alien called E. Unfortunately for them, they turned it down.

 ET put Reesese’s Pieces on the map.
 Image credit: Ytimg.